Skip to main content

 Critical Thinking Questions

-1. Consider your national, state and local political context.
-How is political activity, engagement and behavior shaped by cultural influences and broader social norms, codes, and values?
+1. Consider your national or local political environment.
+How is political activity, engagement, and behavior shaped by cultural influences and broader social norms, codes, and values?

-2. In what ways do cultural and political identities such as race, ethnicity, and gender become politicized in the U.S. and around the world?
+2. In what ways do cultural and political identities such as race, ethnicity, and gender become politicized?

-3. How can politics and identity inform, or broaden, our understanding of social movements, the economy, regime formation and transition, and overall political participation?
+3. How can consideration of political identity inform, or broaden, our understanding of social movements, the economy, and/or political institutions?

 Suggestions for Further Study